curiouslychris/smooch-docs/slate/source/includes/rest/core/_persistent_menus.md

 # Persistent Menus
-Smooch provides a /v1/menu/ API to set persistent menus on messaging channels that support custom menus in their chat UIs ([Facebook Messenger](http://docs.smooch.io/javascript/#facebook-messenger) and [WeChat](http://docs.smooch.io/javascript/#wechat)).
-Menus are configured on a per app basis (not per user).
+Smooch provides an API to set persistent menus on messaging channels that support custom menus in their chat UIs ([Facebook Messenger](https://docs.smooch.io/guide/facebook-messenger/) and [WeChat](https://docs.smooch.io/guide/wechat/)).
+Menus can be configured on a per app basis and on a per integration basis.

-## Get Menu
+## Get App Menu

 > Request: